 While open banking defines standards around how APIs should be structured to enable predictable integrations and communications, it provides no standard to meet the majority of security requirements for APIs.
 Much of the focus for security in open banking centers on applying basic controls such as authentication, authorization, and encryption, to specific, standard financial functions.
-The overall scope of open banking does not cover the full potential of financial services APIs, and the basic controls fall short of meeting the security challenges that APIs create.
+The overall scope of open banking does not cover the full potential of FinTech APIs, and the basic controls fall short of meeting the security challenges that APIs create.

 Best practices help guide the implementation of controls like authentication and authorization, but these best practices leave a lot of room for interpretation.
-Since more than one way exists to implement a service through an API, and each organization will take a different approach, the results are unique APIs with unique business logic for each organization.
+An organization can implement API-based services in many ways, and each organization will take a different approach, resulting in unique APIs with unique business logic for each organization.

 With each organization having APIs with unique business logic, it's impossible to standardize how authorization should be applied.
-Furthermore, considering many services under the open banking umbrella are a combination of multiple created and consumed APIs, the result is unique APIs with unique logic connecting to other unique APIs with unique logic.
-This combination of APIs results in a multiplicative effect with new logic and ultimately unique vulnerabilities.
+Furthermore, considering many services under the open banking umbrella are a combination of multiple created and consumed third-party APIs, the result is unique APIs with unique logic connecting to other unique APIs with unique logic.
+This combination of APIs results in complex logic and ultimately unique vulnerabilities.